 Resume Checklist to Simplify Your Writing

 Gather and organize your information for your resume with our resume checklist.
-A resume checklist will help simplify the writing process by having all your details in one convenient place.
-If you choose to use our free resume creator program you will finish faster since all of your information will have been gathered and organized beforehand.
-The resume checklist can also be used should you choose to write it manually.
-We have organized the resume checklist to present your information in the order it is displayed in our free resume creator program.
+A resume checklist will help simplify the writing process by having all of your details in one convenient place.
+If you choose to use our Free Resume Creator program, you will finish this job more quickly.
+All of your information will have been gathered and organized beforehand.
+You can also use this resume checklist should you choose to write it manually.
+We have organized the resume checklist to present your information in the order our Free Resume Creator program accepts it to simplify this task even further.

-Get Organized With a Resume ChecklistIf you prefer you can also use our resume questionnaire instead of this resume checklist as another way to gather and organize your information.
-The checklist can also be printed to complete at your own pace.
-Then, when you are ready to start writing you will have all of your information on hand and ready to go.
+Get Organized With a Resume ChecklistIf you prefer you can also use our resume questionnaire instead of this resume checklist as another means to gather and organize your information.
+This checklist can also be printed to complete it at your own pace.
+The benefit of using it will be clear when you are ready to start writing.
+You will have all of your information on hand and ready to go.

 - Your Contact Information

-Add in your name, address, telephone number(s), and an email address that doesn't sound childish and unprofessional.
-Don't present yourself as a goof ball right off the bat before you even get to the interview.
+Add in your name, address, telephone numbers, and an email address that doesn't sound childish and unprofessional.
+Don't present yourself as a goofball right off the bat before you even get to the interview.
 You will never get there!
-Present yourself in a professional manner even if you're applying for a low skilled, low paying job.
+Professionally present yourself even if you're applying for a low skilled, low paying job.
 Your reputation is important no matter what job you seek.

-Always do your best no matter what it is that you are doing.
+Always do your best, no matter what it is that you are doing.
 Each field has its level of what is considered normal professionalism.
-You need to find out what that is, then display that level yourself in the way you act, speak, perform your job duties and the way to write your information on your resume.
+It would help if you found out what level that is.
+Then display that level yourself in the way you act, speak, perform your job duties, and the way you write your information on your resume.
 Be the complete package.

 - Logo or Photo

 Sometimes it can help to include a logo or a photo depending upon whether it is appropriate for the position.
-If you are a graphic artist, a model or an actor or some other visually driven field then using an example of your work or a photo might be a reinforcement of your information.
+If you are a graphic artist, a model, or an actor or are in some other visually driven field using an example of your work or a photo might reinforce your information.